Airbnb has closed the Social Gap with its unique service. Originally it was called AirBed & Breakfast, and the short elevator pitch was Forget Hotels.

 The simplicity of Airbnb builds on basic Hospitality connecting the Traveler with the Host.
-To me this is the Hospitality I grew up on and can remember from my years as teenagers.
+To me, this is the Hospitality I grew up on and can remember from my years as teenagers.
 My father passed on the seeds of Hospitality and Travel to me.
 And got the opportunity to learn the true values of Socializing with your guests.
-Airbnb concepts almost makes me nostalgic here.
+Airbnb concepts almost make me nostalgic here.

 Confirm check-in times & key exchange after booking.
 Contact Airbnb within 24 hours of arrival if you encounter something unexpected.